alaa-aqeel/books-API/README.md

 | ------------------------ | ------------------- | ------ |
 | title                    | part of  book title | String |

-*** ordering of letters in parameter should be same as the book title
+*** ordering of letters in parameter value should be same as the book title

 ### Sample request